scverse/scvi-tools/docs/installation.md

 The easiest way to install this is with `pip`.
 To install capability X run: _pip install scvi-tools[X]_

-You can install several capabilities together, e.g:
-To install scvi-tools with JAX support for GPU on Ubuntu: _pip install scvi-tools[cuda,jax]_

 To install all tutorial dependencies: